giuntoli-group/init-project/README.md

 - analyse the simulations using python
 - interpret the results

-==TODO: Refine these lists==

 At the end of this tutorial, you should be able to
 - find your way in the terminal using the fundamental commands
 - connect to Habrok either directly from terminal (for mac and linux users) or through Putty (for windows users)
 - run your first simulation on the interactive node of Habrok
 - understand the Bead-Spring model and the unit system
-- write your first Python script that analyses the simulations
 - call Python functions
 - plot your results using matplotlib
+- compare your numerical results to known theory

 Throughout this document, you will encounter some tasks.
 Please complete them in 10 days.
 You are highly encouraged to talk to each other and collaborate.
 If you are stuck in any of these steps, ask your supervisor for help.